 “Swan Upon Leda” : Hozier’s Use of Myth Depicts a Modern Fight for Reproductive Rights

-Hozier has been known to allude to classic literature and mythology in his music, and has a talent for seamlessly tying them into his lyrics as symbolism for current human issues.
-Hozier’s latest single “Swan Upon Leda” is a devastating, yet hauntingly beautiful depiction of the archaic occupation and violence on women’s bodies that has existed as long as women and men have walked the earth.
+Hozier is known for his allusions to classic literature and mythology in his music and has a talent for seamlessly tying them into his lyrics as symbolism for current human issues.
+Hozier’s latest single, “Swan Upon Leda,” is a devastating yet hauntingly beautiful depiction of the archaic occupation and violence on women’s bodies that has existed as long as women and men have walked the earth.

-Hozier himself stated in an Instagram post October 3, that he hoped to explore with this song an idea proposed by Egyptian Journalist and author Mona Elthawy who referred to the global systems that control and endanger women as the world’s “oldest form of occupation.”
+Hozier himself stated in an Instagram post on October 3 that he hoped to explore with this song an idea proposed by Egyptian Journalist and author Mona Elthawy, who referred to the global systems that control and endanger women as the world’s “oldest form of occupation.”

 The song was written by Hozier over a year ago but was released as a single on October 7 of this year.
 It was later accompanied by a captivating lyric video created by Anna Budanova.
-The single was an early release ahead of Hozier’s upcoming album Unreal Unearth, which is expected to come out sometime in 2023, and dropped during a poignant moment in current women and human rights.
+The single was an early release ahead of Hozier’s upcoming album Unreal Unearth, which is expected to come out sometime in 2023, and dropped during a poignant moment in current women’s and human rights issues.

-The first lyrics are a painful blow as Hozier sings “A crying child pushes a child into the night,” an allusion to the ancient Greek myth of Leda, in which Zeus transforms himself into a swan and forces himself upon Leda, as a consequence of this act she is forced to bear his children.
+The first lyrics are a painful blow as Hozier sings, “A crying child pushes a child into the night,” an allusion to the ancient Greek myth of Leda, in which Zeus transforms himself into a swan and forces himself upon Leda as a consequence of this act she is forced to bear his children.
 This can also refer to the recent consequences of the overturning of Roe v.
-Wade, in which the horrific story of a ten year old rape victim who was forced to cross state boarders in order to obtain an abortion after her home state denied her of one, appeared in the news this year.
+Wade, in which the horrific story of a ten-year-old rape victim who was forced to cross state borders in order to obtain an abortion after her home state denied her of one appeared in the news earlier this year.

 The lyrics also compare the occupation of women’s bodies with the occupation of land.
 “The swan upon Leda, Empire upon Jerusalem ” appears to reference Israel’s occupation of Palestine, which Hozier has spoken about before.